ibexa/documentation-developer/docs/commerce/payment/extend_payment.md

                 type: paypal
 ```

-### Options validator
+### Create options validator

-Finally, make sure the data provided by the user is validated.
+You might want to make sure that data provided by the user is validated.
 To do that, create an options validator that checks user input against the constraints and dispatches an error when needed.

 ``` php
 [[= include_file('code_samples/front/shop/payment/src/PaymentMethodType/PayPal/UrlOptionValidator.php') =]]
 ```

-Register the validator as a service:
+Then, register the validator as a service:

 ``` yaml
 services: